fybrik/kfp-components/get_data_endpoints/README.md

 ### Storage for Write and Copy Flows

 [Register a storage account](https://fybrik.io/v1.0/samples/notebook-write/#deploy-resources-for-write-scenarios) in which the results can be written.
-Example files are provided.
+Example files are provided called kfp-storage-secret.yaml and kfp-storage-account.yaml.
 Please change the values in these files with storage endpoint and credential details.

 Note: Make sure that the endpoint is prefixed with https://